 Recently, I’ve taken up practices associated with a book I’ve long been interested in, Time Space Knowledge (Tarthang Tulku).

-TSK is not what most would call an accessible book; the language is particular and rooted in deep wisdom traditions and histories not actively explained within the text.
-I don’t think this is meant to exclude, but rather to allow in anyone who can ‘arrive without traveling’, whether they have studied contemplatively for decades or not at all.
+TSK is not what most would call an accessible book; the language is particular and rooted deeply in eastern wisdom traditions and histories not explained within the text, written in a rather philosophical western voice.
+This isn’t meant to exclude, but rather to allow in anyone who can ‘arrive without traveling’, whether they have studied contemplatively for decades, or not at all.

 That the text draws one in at all means something about capacity to travel the course.

 There’s an immediate expansiveness I encounter when even considering the book.
 Slight shifts of attention angle this way and that, opening vistas beyond what I ever imagine before entering.
 The phrase ‘focal settings’, which is used often in the text, has become less visual and more of an embodiment over time, as I try to grasp it less than I did at the beginning, let the book take the reins.